chiefenne/PyAero/docs/ui_GUI.rst

 Overview
 -----------

-The layout of the user interface can be seen below.
+The layout of the user interface can be seen in the figure below.
 Different functional areas are bordered with blue lines.
 The areas are:

   - Menubar
   - Toolbar